mustafamerttunali/deep-learning-training-gui/README.md

 * Details coming soon.

 # Contributing
-Contributions with example scripts for other frameworks(PyTorch and Caffe 2) are welcome!
+Contributions with example scripts for other frameworks (PyTorch or Caffe 2) are welcome!
 ### Guidelines
 Coming soon.